Frequently Asked Questions

 Shuttle Service at the Indiana State Fairgrounds & Event Center: Shuttle service is $1.00 for one trip around the Indiana State Fairgrounds & Event Center.
 Seniors (ages 65+) ride FREE during both Tuesdays of the Indiana State Fair.
-Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Tractor Supply Co. and Universal Windows Direct.
+Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Dave & Busters and RPM.

 The ADA-Accessible Shuttle is available for $1.00 for persons with disabilities.